“No one is born a great writer. We all start at zero.”

 The final stage of editing is proofreading.
 A proofreader fixes all the tedious, minor errors in spelling, punctuation, spacing, and layout just before a book is ready to go to print or be published.

 Print out your manuscript, and edit by hand at least twice.
 This activates a different part of the brain, and you will have a different perspective.
 You will see all kinds of errors you did not see while editing your work on the computer.

 Edit Out Loud

 Speak your manuscript out loud twice to make edits.
 This also activates a different part of your brain.
 You will find that when you speak what you’ve written, some of it just won’t sound right, and you can start editing those awkward words and phrases.

 4. Work With Professional Editors

-One of the principles that you should learn while working with a professional is that you need to be humble.
+One of the principles you should learn while working with a professional is that you need to be humble.
 You don’t want your ego getting in the way of learning the crucial skills and lessons that will help you become a better writer.

-If you don’t know how to can find a good editor, check out our guide on How to Find an Editor for your Book with Step-by-Step Instructions.
+If you don’t know how to find a good editor, check out our guide on How to Find an Editor for your Book with Step-by-Step Instructions.